-NBA Rumors: Anthony Davis Trade Happening This Offseason, Celtics, GSW, Spurs & Bulls As Potential Suitors
+NBA Rumors: Anthony Davis Trade Happening This Offseason, Celtics, GSW, Spurs, & Bulls As Potential Suitors

 The formidable frontcourt duo of Anthony Davis and DeMarcus Cousins is expected to help the Pelicans return to the Western Conference Playoffs this season.
 Both superstars have been dropping huge numbers every night and establishing an impressive performance on both ends of the floor.
 Unfortunately, Pelicans fans won’t be seeing them play together again for a long period of time after Cousins suffered a season-ending injury.

-Cousins’ absence will undeniably affect the Pelicans’ chance of contending for the title this season, and even earning a playoff spot in the deep Western Conference.
-As most people think, this could be the last season of Dell Demps as a general manager if the Pelicans fall out once again of the playoff picture.
+Cousins’ absence will undeniably affect the Pelicans’ chance of contending for the title this season and even earning a playoff spot in the deep Western Conference.
+As most people think, this could be the last season of Dell Demps as a general manager if the Pelicans fall out once again off the playoff picture.
 According to Sean Deveney of Sporting News, a new front office may consider a complete rebuild in New Orleans which could possibly include an Anthony Davis trade in the offseason.

 “A.D. is obviously a great player, but they’re stuck and his free agency is coming faster than you think,” one GM told Sporting News.
 “It is hard to operate under the gun with a situation like that, so it is something they’ll need to at least explore this summer.
 If Dell stays on, he is going to want to find ways to keep building and maybe even take a chance on keeping DeMarcus.
 But if Dell goes, there are four or five teams hoping hard for a fire sale.”